yanxurui/nq/readme.md

     * -1: return the last unconsumed message.
 If there is no available message, wait next message.
     * -2: ignore all messages that already exist and wait for new messages instead.

   * **max**(optional, default:1): The max number of messages in this queue to return.
-The actual value depends on the number of available messages.
+The actual number of messages returned depends on the number of available messages.

   * **retry_num**(optional, default:2): the max number of retry times.
   * **fail_timeout**(optional, default:120): a time of seconds(float) after which a message is considered failed after it is received but not acknowledged.
 Details of retry_num and fail_timeout are described in [retry section](#Retry).